skywall/nd013-c1-vision-starter/README.md

 ##### Results
 - [Tensorboard.dev](https://tensorboard.dev/experiment/M0FwWIxBSjK0gkckcM2G4g/#scalars)
 - Changed learning rate had almost no effect on mAP, but .50IOU and .75IOU increased considerably.
-IOU basically says, how much overlap is between ground truth BB and detected BB.
+IOU says how much overlap is between ground truth BB and detected BB.

 ![02_precision](assets/experiments/02_precision.png)
 ![02_loss](assets/experiments/02_loss.png)

 #### Experiment 3 - Resnet model with resolution 1024x1024

-Based on fact, model perform bad on small bounding boxes, input image resolution increase might help.
-It was necessary to decrease batch size to 3 due to OOM (out of memory) exceptions in Colab Pro environment.
+Based on fact, model performs bad on small bounding boxes, input image resolution increase might help.
+It was necessary to decrease the batch size to 3 due to OOM (out of memory) exceptions in Colab Pro environment.
 This might make model training less stable (increase volatility of loss function and metrics), but it should not affect overall performance of the model.

 | Config       | Value                                         |
 |--------------|-----------------------------------------------|